Quick searches provide a fast way to find items in a library or collection.

-To begin searching, click inside the search box at the top-right of the center column and start typing your search terms.
+To begin searching, click inside the search box at the top-right of the center pane (or type Ctrl/Cmd-F) and start typing your search terms.
 As you type, only those items in the center column that match the search terms will remain.

 Quick search can be used in three different modes:

 When you have very large collections, the quick search's “search-as-you-type” search might become slow.
-To speed things up, place your search term in quotes.
-This prevents searches from taking place until you type in the second quotation mark.
+To speed things up, type a quotation mark “ mark at the start of your search.
+This prevents searches from running until you type Enter/Return or a second quotation mark.

 Advanced searches offer more and finer control than quick searches, and allow you to make saved searches.

-To open the Advanced Search window, click on the magnifying glass icon () at the top of the center column.
+To open the Advanced Search window, click on the magnifying glass icon () at the top of the center pane.

 In this window, you can filter items by the content of specific fields or by other properties, like item type or the collection an item belongs to.
 Multiple filters can be set up by clicking the plus button.

-You can filter items by the collections they belong to by searching by “Collection”.
-To include items in subcollections of matching collections in the search results, check “Search subfolders”.
+You can filter items by the collections or saved searches they belong to by searching by “Collection”.
+To include items in subcollections of matching collections in the search results, check “Search subcollections”.

 To hide non-matching parent items with child items that do match the search criteria, and to collapse matching parent items with matching child items, check “Show only top-level items”.

-By default, items only show up in the search results if they satisfy all search criteria.
 To match search criteria against both parent items and their children, check “Include parent and child items of matching items”.
-In this case, all search criteria still have to be satisfied, but parent/child items still show up if just part of the criteria is met by the parent item, and the other part by a child item.
+If this option is selected and “Match” is set to “all”, parent/child items will still show up if just part of the criteria is met by the parent item and the other part by a child item.

 The % percent sign character acts as a wild card in advanced searches, substituting for zero or more characters.
-E.g. the search term “W% Shakespeare” will match “W Shakespeare”, “W. Shakespeare” as well as “William Shakespeare”.
+For example, the search term “W% Shakespeare” will match “W Shakespeare”, “W. Shakespeare” as well as “William Shakespeare”.

-When you save an advanced search, it appears as a collection in your library (but with a saved search icon, , instead of the regular collection icon).
-Saved searches are continuously updated.
-E.g., if you set up a saved search for “Date Added” “is in the last” “7” “days”, the saved search will always show the items that have been added in the last 7 days.
+When you save an Advanced Search, it appears as a collection in your library (but with a Saved Search icon, , instead of the regular collection icon).
+Saved Searches are continuously updated.
+For example, if you set up a Saved Search for “Date Added” “is in the last” “7” “days”, the saved search will always show the items that have been added in the last 7 days.
 Saved searches only store the search criteria, not the search results.

 To save a search, click the “Save Search” button in the Advanced Search window and provide a name for the search.
-Saved searches can be edited or deleted by right-clicking (ctrl-click on OS X) the saved search and selecting “Edit Saved Search” or “Remove Saved Search…”, respectively.
+Saved searches can be edited or deleted by right-clicking the Saved Search and selecting “Edit Saved Search…” or “Delete Saved Search…”, respectively.